SamsungDS/vmctl/README.md

        $ mkdir $HOME/vms; cd $HOME/vms

-5. You probably want to use the `q35-base.conf` configuration file to base your own VMs on.
+5. You probably want to use the `q35-base.conf` configuration file to base your own VMs on, so copy it.

        $ cp /path/to/vmctl/examples/vm/q35-base.conf .

+6. When you have a lot of configuration there is probably something you'd want to share between them.
+Examples are `QEMU_SYSTEM_BINARY` and `GUEST_KERNEL_APPEND_EXTRA`.
+The examples (including the default `q35-base.conf`) assumes the presence of such a `common.conf` file:

+       $ cp /path/to/vmctl/examples/vm/common.conf .

-6. Start from an example and edit it as you see fit.
+7. Start from an example and edit it as you see fit.

        $ cp /path/to/vmctl/examples/vm/nvme.conf .

-7. Prepare a boot image.
+8. Prepare a boot image.
 The `q35-base.conf` configuration will look a base image in `img/base.qcow2`.
 You can use [archbase][archbase] to build a lean Arch Linux base image or grab a QCOW2-based [Ubuntu cloud image][ubuntu-cloud-image] if that's your vice.